wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-make-video-calls-with-swiftui.md

 }
 ```

-In addition to the credentials there are variables for a [session](https://tokbox.com/developer/guides/basics/#session), [publisher](https://tokbox.com/developer/guides/basics/#publish) and [subscriber](https://tokbox.com/developer/guides/basics/#subscribe).
+In addition to the credentials, there are variables for a [session](https://tokbox.com/developer/guides/basics/#session), [publisher](https://tokbox.com/developer/guides/basics/#publish) and [subscriber](https://tokbox.com/developer/guides/basics/#subscribe).
 As mentioned earlier, you can think of a session as a room that the clients connect to; the SDK has the `OTSession` class for this.
 Publishers,  `OTPublisher`, allow the client to publish audio and video when connected to a session.
 Subscribers, `OTSubscriber`, allow for the client to subscribe to audio and video from other clients in the session.
 There are also variables using the `@Published` property wrapper, which is how the `OpenTokManager` class will communicate with the view code later on.

 Now that the properties are in place, add the following functions to the `OpenTokManager` class: